artefactual/atom-docs/user-manual/access-content/search-atom.rst

 Below is a list of all indexed :term:`authority record` field names as they are found in Elasticsearch, the search index used in AtoM.
-Expert users can use the infomation below to target search queries to specific indexed fields, and implement search parameters otherwise not directly available via the :term:`user interface`.
+Expert users can use the information below to target search queries to specific indexed fields, and implement search parameters otherwise not directly available via the :term:`user interface`.
 For more introductory information on syntax and basic use, see the Advanced search documentation - specifically,